NeoGranular/lanyon/_posts/2016-04-11-heaven-awakening-chapter-20.md

 "What is going on?
 What is this?”

 "Who is this youngster?
 Why was he inside the soul’s tower?”
-They knew that

 They knew that first year Soul’s Tower had collapsed due to a repeater student, but what they didn’t know was, the student in front of there eyes at this moment was the same as that one.